History of Danica Patrick in Timeline

 In 2018, Danica Patrick won the legend award at the Kids' Choice Sports.

 In 2018, Danica Patrick's final race was the Indianapolis 500.
-She crashed on Lap 68 due to difficulty with the car setup.
+She crashed on Lap 68 after losing control of her car, finishing thirtieth.

-In August 2019, Danica Patrick launched a weekly podcast called Pretty Intense, in which she discusses success, spirituality, and consciousness with guests.
+In August 2019, Danica Patrick launched a weekly podcast called Pretty Intense, where she discusses success, spirituality, and consciousness with guests.

-In 2020, Danica Patrick ended her relationship with Green Bay Packers quarterback Aaron Rodgers.
+From 2018 to 2020, Danica Patrick was in a relationship with Green Bay Packers quarterback Aaron Rodgers.

 2021: Joined Sky Sports F1 Broadcast Team

-In 2021, Danica Patrick joined the Sky Sports F1 broadcast team as a pundit for the United States Grand Prix.
+In 2021, Danica Patrick joined the Sky Sports F1 broadcast team as a pundit for the United States Grand Prix and commentated on Superstar Racing Experience events on CBS.

 In 2021, Danica Patrick was reported to be in a relationship with American businessman Carter Comstock.

-In 2022, Danica Patrick confirmed that she had ended her relationship with Carter Comstock.
+In 2022, Danica Patrick confirmed that she and Carter Comstock had ended their relationship.

 In 2022, Danica Patrick was a guest color commentator for the NASCAR Cup Series races at Las Vegas and Phoenix for Fox.

-In June 2023, Danica Patrick was criticized for engaging in a discussion about alien involvement in human DNA on her podcast.
+In June 2023, Danica Patrick was criticized for engaging in a discussion about alien involvement in human DNA through her podcast.

 In 2023, Danica Patrick was a guest color commentator for the NASCAR Cup Series races at Las Vegas and Phoenix for Fox.